Klabau/mo-services-java/README.md

 ## Building Prerequisites

-1. Install Java SDK 1.8 (will work with higher SDKs but 1.8 is the recommended)
+1. Install Java SDK 1.8 (will also work with JAVA 11, but 1.8 is recommended.
+SDK 17 is not supported.)
 ```bash
 sudo apt-get install openjdk-8-jdk
 ```